MHH Franssen

-Maximiliaan Henricus Hubertus Franssen (28 March 1903, Roermond – 5 juli 1987) was a Dutch lawyer.
+Maximiliaan Henricus Hubertus Franssen (born 28 March 1903, Roermond – 5 juli 1987) was a Dutch lawyer.
 In 1941, he was appointed by the Nazis to act as curator (Verwalter) of enemy properties during the Nazi occupation of The Netherlands in World War II.
-As a Verwalter, Franssen took control of—and in many 23cases liquidated—estates, businesses, political parties, and other organizations owned or controlled by persons or organizations designated by the Nazis as enemies, or otherwise deemed unworthy or unnecessary.
+As a Verwalter, Franssen took control of—and in many 23 cases liquidated—estates, businesses, political parties, and other organizations owned or controlled by persons or organizations designated by the Nazis as enemies, or otherwise deemed unworthy or unnecessary.
 Dutch National Archive documents indicate that Franssen was assigned as Verwalter for nearly 60 estates and businesses.
 Specific private estate examples include seizing control of the Larsen estate. and Stodel estate.

 Also Franssen liquidated numerous organizations, including the RKSP (Roman Catholic State Party), St. Jozefsgezellenvereniging (St. Joseph's Society), Vrouwen van Nazareth (Women of Nazareth), the Nederlandse Verenigen van Huisvrouwen (Dutch Association of Housewives), Vrijzinnig Democratische Bond (Liberal Democratic Union), Christelijke Democratische Unie (Christian Democratic Union), and Nederlandse Militaire Bond (Dutch Military League).